memoria-io/memoria-io.github.io/public/products/helium.md

 ### Why Not Spring

 Spring remains a popular choice for enterprise Java due to its ecosystem and tooling.
-But in practice, it often introduces unnecessary complexity for modern, high-performance systems—especially in “goal-focused” microservices that need to do one job well with minimal overhead, such as ingesting events, exposing APIs, or performing background tasks.
+But in practice, it often introduces unnecessary complexity for modern, high-performance systems—especially in "goal-focused" microservices that need to do one job well with minimal overhead, such as ingesting events, exposing APIs, or performing background tasks.

 Spring MVC relies on a thread-per-request model, requiring constant tuning of thread pools and timeouts—making scaling and infrastructure planning harder.
-It’s predictable, but heavy on resources, especially under load.
+It's predictable, but heavy on resources, especially under load.

 Spring WebFlux addresses concurrency through reactive programming using types like `Flux` and `Mono` from Project Reactor.
-These are monads that model asynchronous, event-driven flows—but in doing so, introduce such a functional style that’s difficult to reason about for many teams.
+These are monads that model asynchronous, event-driven flows—but in doing so, introduce such a functional style that's difficult to reason about for many teams.
 Blocking leaks and anti-patterns are common, and the reactive style often leads to verbose code and complex debugging workflows.

 Helium, built on Helidon SE 4 and virtual threads, sidesteps both limitations.
 It offers high concurrency with simple, blocking code—no reactive overhead, no thread pool micromanagement.
 The result: lower operational risk, predictable performance, and faster delivery.